nickbrandt/GitLab/doc/development/fe_guide/graphql.md

 bundle exec rake gitlab:graphql:schema:dump
 ```

-You should run this task after pulling from upstream.
+You should run this task after pulling from upstream, or when rebasing your
+branch.
+This is run automatically as part of `gdk update`.

+NOTE:
+If you use the RubyMine IDE, and have marked the `tmp` directory as
+"Excluded", you should "Mark Directory As -> Not Excluded" for
+`gitlab/tmp/tests/graphql`.
+This will allow the **JS GraphQL** plugin to
+automatically find and index the schema.

 #### Mocking response as component data